THashimoto27/DTE_1st/README.md

 ### Assumptions
 - Human beings is like animal who accords only two desires (the desire of appetite and sleeping) for their acts.

-- They gonna be dead if the desire of appetite is lower than 100
+- They are going to be dead if the desire of appetite is lower than 100

-- They gonna be sleep if the desire of sleeping is lower than 5 until it will be restored at around 90
+- They are going to be sleep if the desire of sleeping is lower than 5 until it will be restored at around 90

 - No memory, No other desire

 ### Settings

 #### [Behavior Tree]

+[Desire for Appetite]
+- Patrol if there is nothing on their sights on the perceptions
+- Move if there is some foods on their sights on the perceptions
+- Have foods

+[Desire for Sleep]
+- Stop and Get Sleep if the desire for sleep is under 5
+- Increases the desire for sleep while being sleep
+- Re-Moving if the desire fore sleep is over 90

 <img src="./fig/common/1stBehaviorTree.png" alt="drawing" width="680"/>